 Find more options around using Abillion app, where we also review dishes!
 Info here.

 Check-in at 15:00:

 Did not expect this but we should have, because who else had the idea of a ‘staycation’ at Clarion on New Year’s Eve?
-Definitely not just the couple of us.
-There was a long snaking queue to the check in counter.
+Not just the couple of us.
+There was a long queue to the check-in.
 We arrived there about 15 minutes past check-in time and the queue only increased.
-Nonetheless it moved slowly, with people trying to keep some distance.

 The staff at the reception counters were occupied and there was no one to guide people who arrived in to find a confusing situation.
 We just stood in what seemed to be the queue and patiently waited over half an hour.
 After that, there was also a line to the 3 working lifts.
 When we finally got to our room it was past 16:30.

-It felt like our stay was already ending and there was just enough time to hang out at the SkyRoom bar.
-We decided to skip the sauna and pool altogether because of safety reasons.
-The hotel was crowded this time and many people were headed to the sauna.. you can see people in bathrobes as they need to catch the same elevators to the top floor where the pool & sauna is (and also the SkyRoom).
+It felt like our stay was already ending and there was just enough time to hang out at the SkyRoom.
+We decided to skip the sauna and pool altogether.
+The hotel was crowded this time and many were headed to the sauna.. you can see people in bathrobes as they catch the elevators to the top floor (where the pool & sauna, and also the SkyRoom is located).

-There’s also a gym area with some basic equipment.
+- There’s a gym area with basic equipment.
 All included in your stay, no extra charge.
-So the saunas are good – separate for women and men – with also nice views.
-The whole hotel has the good feature of large windows and openness.
-The pool area is not that large and part of it is actually open-air so it can get pretty cold and windy.
+The saunas are separate for women and men – with also nice views.
+The pool area is not that large and part of it is open-air, so it can get pretty cold and windy.
 The water is kept from getting too cold and at one end of the pool is a transparent bottom!
 You can look all the way down.
 I have no photos from here – you need to go experience it!